 - Programs & Courses /

 Take advantage of Curry's competitive, affordable, fixed tuition for the Master of Science in Nursing (MSN) degree - with no additional course fees.
 When you know your total cost before you enter the program, you can better manage the investment in your professional education.

 At the Curry College Student Financial Services Office, you'll find staff members who work exclusively with graduate students to provide the right advice, friendly service, and personal support.
-Office hours are Monday through Friday 8:30 a.m. - 4:30 pm.
-Evening appointments are available upon request.
+Office hours are Monday, Tuesday, Thursday, and Friday 8:30 a.m. - 4:30 pm.
+On Wednesdays, we are open 8:30 a.m. to 7:00 p.m.
 For more information, call (617) 333-2354.
 Students who wish to apply for Financial Aid must be admitted to a graduate degree program before their financial aid application will be considered.
 Students must maintain half-time enrollment to remain eligible for financial aid.

 If you are applying for financial aid, your financial aid award is determined by calculating your cost of attendance for the academic year minus your expected family contribution which is determined by your FAFSA information.
 Your cost of attendance is comprised of your direct costs for tuition and, if applicable, any additional fees plus other indirect related education expenses such as books and supplies, living expenses, and transportation costs, etc. The total of your direct and indirect costs equals your cost of attendance.